Tinnitus and Hyperacusis Treatment: New Science, Real Recovery

 Similarities Between Hyperacusis and Chronic Pain

-Here are some important similarities between tinnitus, hyperacusis, and chronic pain:
+Here are some important similarities between chronic pain, tinnitus and hyperacusis:

 - Hypersensitivity to Sensory Stimuli: Hyperacusis patients experience sound-induced discomfort at lower intensities compared to healthy controls, indicating a heightened sensitivity to auditory stimuli.
 This is precisely what is seen in chronic pain, but here the sensory gain is tactile (our sense of touch) as opposed to sound-based.

-- Central Nervous System Involvement: Neuroimaging studies indicate that the functional and structural brain alterations seen in both hyperacusis and tinnitus are similar to those observed in chronic pain conditions, reinforcing the idea that central nervous system changes (i.e. central sensitization) are a common factor.
+- Central Nervous System Involvement: Neuroimaging studies indicate that the functional and structural brain alterations seen in both tinnitus and hyperacusis are similar to those observed in chronic pain conditions, reinforcing the idea that central nervous system changes (i.e. central sensitization) are a common factor.

 - Psychological Factors: Anxiety, fear, depression, stress, and catastrophizing are prevalent in both hyperacusis and chronic pain patients, indicating shared psychological burdens with chronic pain.
 This suggests a central mediating role between emotional and sensory processing in all three conditions.